Niklas974/beautiful-jekyll/_posts/2020-01-05-tajikistan3.md

 We continued south until we hit a roadblock near a military base.
 Even though it was unmanned, we did not dare to pass and asked at the nearby base if we could continue.
-Unfortunately, to visit the border area where Afghanistan, China and Tajikistan meet, an additional permit is needed which we did not have.
+Unfortunately, to visit the border area where Afghanistan, where China and Tajikistan meet, an additional permit is needed which we did not have.
 Next to the base there is a hot spring in the middle of the river which the military guys allowed us to use.
 We took turns to cross the "bridge" and enjoy the warm and sulfuric water and I used the time waiting for Natasha to fix my mattress which had punctured.
 Below is a picture of the hotspring and the "bridge" leading towards it.
 In front of the river is the local toilet.
 Very often I only found pit toilets in this region but in this case there even was a wall around it.
-What a great luxury!
+What a welcome luxury!

 ![Landscape][img5] Landscape
 ![The hotspring in the river][img6] The hotspring in the river.
 How close does the water need to be so that a pit toilet can be considered a WC?

 Even after asking nicely we were not allowed to pass so we turned back north and crossed river Murghab in Toktomush.
 We took a very small track uphill which was so small that grass was growing in between the two tire trenches.
-Even though it was difficult to ride I enjoyed not to have to ride on washboard road any more.
+Even though it was difficult to ride I enjoyed not to have to ride on a washboard road any more.
 We found a camping spot near a small creek that had dried out.

 In the morning we continued on the small track westwards back towards the M41 and Murghab.
 We passed a boulder field and I'm still genuinely impressed how any car could fit through some of the gaps, but I guess the locals only use small ladas anyway.
-Unfortunately in some parts the track was made of dried mud with deep trenches dug by some car.
+Unfortunately, in some parts the track was made of dried mud with deep trenches dug by some car.
 Trying to get out of one of those trenches I was not riding fast enough and fell, getting my foot stuck under the bike, twisting my leg.
 Luckily after about half an hour of rest, I was able to continue riding but nevertheless I was very happy about having bought one of those GPS trackers with emergency sattelite communication.
 Had my crash been worse and had I been alone, I could have called for help and somebody would have come to pick me up, 30km from the next road any sane person would use.